 During the year there were five meetings of the Committee.
-One member was unable to attend one meeting.
-All other members attended all of the meetings.
-For decisions to be valid a minimum of four members of the Committee must be present (of whom two must be appointed directors and two must be Pensioner Representatives).
+All members attended all of the meetings.
+For decisions to be valid, a minimum of four members of the Committee must be present (of whom two must be appointed directors and two must be Pensioner Representatives).
 In the case of an equality of votes, the Chairman of the meeting has a second or casting vote.